Errol, Perth and Kinross

+Geography and ecology

 Errol is surrounded by agricultural flat fields and has a prominent attractive location above the Firth of Tay within this setting.
 Errol is known for its reeds, which used to be collected up to a few years ago to make thatched roofs.
 These reeds grow in the banks of the River Tay and act as home to a fairly uncommon bird called the bearded tit or bearded reedling.